killerstitleglow.jpg

 Whalemen of Twofold Bay

-An excellent visual companion to “Killers of Eden” is this book by Rene Davidson, grandson of George Davidson.
+An excellent visual companion to the written documentation is this book by Rene Davidson, grandson of George Davidson.

 It is an extensive compilation of photographs of the whaling days, providing ample visual evidence of the veracity of many of the stories told of Eden Whaling.